 The easiest way to cut a square from a rectangular piece of fabric is to fold one edge in a triangle, measure one side then cut.
 A perfect square!

-Cut the bandana in a square in your desired size and you are done.
-If you are going to leave the edges raw, take care to choose a fabric that doesn’t fray too much.
+Cut the bandana into a square in your desired size, and you are done.
+If you are going to leave the edges raw, take care to choose a fabric that doesn't fray too much.
 Tightly woven fabric frays less than loosely woven fabric.
 For example, choose quilting cotton over linen.

 No-Sew Hemming Ideas

 - FRAY - Make the fraying edges a feature by fraying them even further.
 (How to Fray Fabric)

 - SHEARS - Pinking shears have a serrated zig-zag edge that can reduce fabric fraying.
 It also creates an interesting edge.